ray-project/ray/doc/source/tune/user-guide.rst

 You often will want to compute a large object (e.g., training data, model weights) on the driver and use that object within each trial.

-Tune provides a wrapper function ``with_parameters`` that allows you to broadcast large objects to your trainable.
+Tune provides a wrapper function ``tune.with_parameters()`` that allows you to broadcast large objects to your trainable.
 Objects passed with this wrapper will be stored on the Ray object store and will be automatically fetched and passed to your trainable as a parameter.

 .. code-block:: python

     from ray import tune
-    from ray.tune.function_runner import with_parameters

     import numpy as np